Beginning the Process

-The application to become a Dementia Friendly Community includes responses to the Readiness and Recognition criteria, along with at least 3 letters of support.
+The application to become a Dementia Friendly Community includes responses to the Readiness and Recognition criteria, along with at least 3 letters of support representing different sectors in the community.

 Readiness and Recognition Criteria